 The history of film is long in Oklahoma dating back to when Thomas Edison sent a film crew in 1904 to the 101 Ranch just South West of Tonkawa to film westerns.
 That tradition has continued for the past century with such notable films as The Grapes of Wrath, The Outsiders, Rain Man, August: Osage County, Twister, and most recently the indie hits American Honey and Wildlife starring Jake Gyllenhaal.

-The Tonkawa Chamber of Commerce and the citizens of Tonkawa are excited to welcome filmmakers from around the United States to screen their films at the beautiful 200 seat theater in Wilkin Hall located on the Northern Oklahoma College campus.
+The Tonkawa Chamber of Commerce and the citizens of Tonkawa are excited to welcome filmmakers from around the world to screen their films at the beautiful 200 seat theater in Wilkin Hall located on the Northern Oklahoma College campus.
 Filmmakers will be treated to a true small town experience as they are celebrated in a film festival themed parade through downtown Tonkawa, as well as unique experiences from the moment they arrive until they head back home with stories to tell.

 OKLAHOMA FILMMAKERS: If you are a resident of Oklahoma, email a copy of your license showing Oklahoma residency to TonkawaFilm@gmail.com and we'll send you a code for $5 OFF your entry fee.